Usually, pain is considered chronic if it does one of the following:

 In most people taking pain relievers (analgesics) for chronic pain, the pain's intensity varies throughout the day.
-Intensity varies for several reasons, such as the following:
+Intensity varies based on several factors, such as the following:

-Combinations of drugs usually relieve pain more effectively and with fewer side effects than a single drug.
+Sometimes a combination of drugs may relieve pain more effectively than a single drug.

-Whether the person is likely to use the drugs for other purposes (for example, to sell them)
+Whether the person is at risk of misuse or abuse of an opioid drug or is likely to use the drugs for other purposes (for example, to sell them)

-Doctors may refer people to a pain clinic or a mental health care practitioner who has expertise in substance abuse if the risk of having a problem is high.
+Doctors may refer people to a pain specialist or a mental health care practitioner who has expertise in substance misuse if the risk of having a problem is high.
 For example, people who have had an addiction usually need a referral.